-In light of Bruce Frohnen’s post which references the “combox” conversation between Kevin Roberts, John Willson and myself, I am taking the liberty of posting my comments regarding my post (Pat Buchanan post) below.
+In light of Bruce Frohnen’s essay which references the “combox” conversation between Kevin Roberts, John Willson and myself, I am taking the liberty of publishing my comments regarding my essay (Pat Buchanan essay) below.
 I have sanitized it a bit as my wife said we should play nice.

 - Kevin,…I don’t believe Buchanan is a pacifist, and I know I am not.
 However, I do believe that prudence demands we count the costs of our actions, especially so that we learn from the past and may make better decisions in the future.
 Certainly 4,200 U.S. dead, 35,000 wounded, and $700 billion is a very high cost indeed.

 Is it not legitimate to ask was it worth it?

 Should we have stayed in Afghanistan for almost 10 years after we destroyed the terrorist training camps we went there for?
 Are you so much more enamored with the new political structure in Iraq (voting followed by chaos and violence) over the old system (dictatorship followed by repression and violence)?
 Is it truly a conservative position to go beyond punishing the terrorists, and destroying their camps, with a 10 year attempt to remake Afghan political culture in our own image?
 Come now, you must admit this has all the signs of going from justified military action to hubris on a grand scale.
 Or perhaps you don’t.

 Russell Kirk and Robert Nisbet, and other notable conservatives, have expressed great concern that centralization and militarization have been the greatest threats to preservation of the principles of the American Republic.
 They were not pacifists.
 They were true patriots who wished to guard against taking actions to destroy the enemy which may simultaneously lead to undermining the ordered liberty we claim to fight to preserve.
 Is the current TSA/NSA security culture in our nation consistent with freedom in this or any other century?